div-aigen/RAG_based_extraction/README.md

 - perform cosine similarity to get the best answer to the user query (Implemented)
 - scale in order to provide any new knowledge document during runtime (if any)
 - a chat model is introduced which can gather all the fetched similarities and combine them to frame one answer.
 (Implemented)
+- Add a users table in the database which stores the usernames and hashed passwords.
+- Add an authorization method which verifies the access token from the user in order to allow chat access.